 The ideas are endless and remember creativity will be rewarded if you are applying for a grant.
 It will be school holidays in Tasmania this year during Mental Health Week.
-So, it is worth bearing in mind that schools will be able to celebrate on a date adjacent to Mental Health Week in order hold their own events.
-It is also worth noting that you can hold events on the 6th and 12th of October which are weekend days where many people will be available that are not normally able to engage during regular business hours.
-Or consider having an event at your workplace and get the whole team involved.
+So, it is worth bearing in mind that schools will be able to celebrate on a date adjacent to Mental Health Week in order to hold their own events.
+Working all week?
+Consider having an event at your workplace and get the whole team involved.